serverless-guru/sls-jest/doc/matchers/dynamodb.md

 ### `toExistAndMatchInlineSnapshot(propertiesOrHint?: string, hint?: string)`

 Asserts that an item exists in the given table, and that it matches the most recent inline snapshot.
-It works similarely to jest's [toMatchInlineSnapshot](https://jestjs.io/docs/expect#tomatchinlinesnapshotpropertymatchers-inlinesnapshot).
+It works similarly to jest's [toMatchInlineSnapshot](https://jestjs.io/docs/expect#tomatchinlinesnapshotpropertymatchers-inlinesnapshot).

 ```typescript
 await expect(